 For us, we figure out that when we study the existing one out there, we find our way to be unique, or in other words, to create a logo that makes the audiences recognize the business with only a short glance, it still leaves a remarkable lasting impression in their memory.

 Let’s be straight: there are two main targets whom we are working for in a design job, one is our client, and the other is their clients.
 I can’t say whose view is important than whose.
 I guess our job is to find the middle way, a design that makes our client happy while taking care of the main audience – their customers – because they are the one that our product – the logo – serves.
 They are the one who will look at the logo, to grab a strong positive impression or be able to quickly recall the company of our client – which is exactly what our client is hoping for and what we should achieve.

 So, put ourselves in their shoes and think about the logo as if we are one of them and clarify those characteristics of the logo that we believe our client’s customers might value.
 For example, what would draw their attention, what would give them a reliable feeling? or actually what would make them feel attached to the brand?

-To sum up, all of these tips might take a lot of time but, need to be done delicately.
-I believe they will help us to avoid spending hours coming up with logo design options and when we excitedly hand it over to your client and he/she says that they are not happy with either of them.
-Above that, we always put yourself in the client’s position as they only use what makes you feel happy, comfortable and proud of.
-Meanwhile, for the purchase that they are upset about, they will just want to get rid of it as soon as possible or dump it in the deepest place for the sake of out of their sight and mind.
-We certainly do not want that to happen for our design or to fail our customers’ trust in us.
+Additional to that, we often put yourself in the client’s position as you only use a product/service which makes you feel happy, comfortable and proud of.
+Meanwhile, for a purchase you are upset about, you will just want to get rid of it asap or dump it in the deepest place, so it can be completely out of your sight and mind.
+We certainly do not want that happen to our work, and even sadder, fail our customers’ hopes and trust.

 Are you interested in logo design?
 Try us out!